-- 1. No talking at any time. - 2.
+- l.
+No talking at any time. - 2.
 Must keep busy at all times. - 3.
 Must bring materials to detention to keep busy for 50 minutes. - 4.
 Must be in assigned seat by 3:05. - 5.
 No gum, pop, or food is to be in the detention room. - 6.
 Once in the room, a student cannot leave. - 7.
-No electronic devices including cell phones will be allowed. - 8.
-Detentions will be served on Tuesdays and Thursdays only. - 9.
-Students will be given at least 24 hour notice before being assigned to a detention.
+No electronic devices including cell phones will be allowed.

+9. Students will be given at least 24 hour notice before being assigned to a detention.
 The detention must be served on the next detention day that provides the 24 hour notice.

-10. Detentions are to be served regardless of any practices, meetings, or work.
-11. All school rules and regulations will apply. - 12.
-Any detention resulting in more than one night's detention will be counted as one incident. - 13.
-In the event of a school contest or scheduling conflict, other arrangements may be made by the teacher assigning the detention or building principal. - Two morning detentions 7:30-7:55 or two lunch detentions may be substituted for 1 after school detention when prearranged with the assigning teacher or building principal.
+- 10. Detentions are to be served regardless of any practices, meetings, or work. - 11.
+All school rules and regulations will apply.

+12. In the event of a school contest or scheduling conflict, other arrangements may be made by the teacher assigning the detention or building principal.